pratyushagnihotri/ndn-tutorial-gec21/README.md

 producer and print the response messages.
 As with the producer, we'll first begin by creating an encapsulating `Consumer` class.

+* Open the consumer code template located in `ndn-tutorial-gec21/app-templates/hello_consumer.py` in an editor.
 * Initialize the `Consumer`.

 <!-- -->